 Monday 18th February and Iain has been building a wooden support around the chimney stack for a lead covering to guide the water off the roof from the chimney area.
 This is a work in progress and the plan is for the lead to be added later this week.

-Meanwhile Shaun and Jack have been adding long-straw to the sloping part of the roof.
+Meanwhile Shaun and Ross have been adding long-straw to the sloping part of the roof.
 The valley (to the left) is covered in water reed since this is more robust to the higher concentration of rain run-off.

 Tuesday 19th February and the warm sunny weather has helped with progress as the thatch is built higher up the roof and around a dormer window.